-If You Know the Value of Social, Don’t Read This
+If You Already Know the Value of Digital Marketing, Don’t Read This

 And here’s a little hint.